cmdruid/crypto-tools/README.md

   // Specify the aux data to use as a seed.
 Default is random. aux          ?: Bytes | null
-  // Apply an adaptor tweak to the nonce value. adaptor      ?: Bytes
+  // Apply an adaptor tweak to the nonce value. adaptors     ?: Bytes[]
-  // Replace the generated nonce with a custom nonce. nonce        ?: Bytes
   // Apply tweaks to the nonce value during generation. nonce_tweaks ?: Bytes[]
-  // Specify a public key to be used in ECDH key recovery. recovery     ?: Bytes
+  // Specify a public key to be used in ECDH key recovery. recovery_key ?: Bytes
   // Apply tweaks to the signature value during signing. key_tweaks   ?: Bytes[]
   // If validation fails, throw an error instead of returning false. throws        : boolean
-  // Keys used in the signing operation should be negated for even-ness. xonly         : boolean
+  // If keys during the signing during should be negated for even-ness. xonly         : boolean
 }
 ```